 - temporarily hide directory

 Typically I recommend the first option.
 But, there are cases where you need to choose another option.
-How long it takes for Google to remove the web page from their index really depends on a few factors, but it should generally be removed in a few days.
-To be sure, to remove a web page from Google, I’d give it up to a week to be completely removed.
+How long it takes for them to remove the web page from their index really depends on a few factors, but it should generally be removed in a few days.
+To be sure, to remove a web page from the search engine, I’d give it up to a week to be completely removed.
+Keep in mind that you will need to resubmit this request once every 90 days, as this request is only valid for 90 days.

 Ultimately, though, you need to remove the page from your website by deleting it.
 Requesting the URL should generally return a “404 Error”.
 Another option is to return a “410 Gone” error.
-To remove a web page from Google, the web page must not exist.
-Tell Google that it’s permanently gone with a 410 server header error.
+To remove a web page, the web page must not exist.
+Tell the search engine that it’s permanently gone with a 410 server header error.

-Once you remove a page with the Google Removal Tool, keep in mind that it only “lasts” for 180 days.
+Once you remove a page with the Removal Tool, keep in mind that it only “lasts” for 90 days.
 Then, you’ll need to use the tool again to remove the page from their index.
-My recommendation is to set up a calendar reminder to resubmit the removal every 170-175 days.
+My recommendation is to set up a calendar reminder to resubmit the removal every 90 days.

 Other Ways to Remove Pages